 Your newest employee is starting work today.
 They've got a desk, a working computer, and their W-4 and I-9 are printed and ready to be filled out.
 After a few days of training, they'll be all onboarded and ready to make a contribution!

-Other than training, the biggest part of the onboarding process should be the onboarding checklist.
+Other than training, the biggest part of the onboarding process (and one of the onboarding best practices) should be the onboarding checklist.

 The checklist streamlines the new employee’s learning curve and keeps him/her focused on becoming a productive member of the team quickly.
 In addition, it can save your organization a significant amount of money and time and helps to ensure your new employee has all of the technology, hardware, software, and training materials ready for them once they begin.